We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - shea butter

 Keep in mind that the ingredient makeup of black soap largely varies based on the region of Africa where it’s made.
-For example, plantains are found in Central and Western Africa, but not in Eastern Africa.
+For example, plantains are found in Central and Western Africa.

 You may also find black soap with added essential oils, such as eucalyptus, to promote relaxation.
 Some African black soap bars contain added oatmeal or aloe vera.